 ULI Toronto presents Electric Cities, a podcast about land development and planning across the Toronto region.
 Hosted by Jeremy Warson, the podcast features conversations with the industry’s most prominent leaders.
-With Seasons 1-5 now complete and Season 6 underway, there are plenty of interesting topics to choose from, such as trends in the condo, retail and office markets; stories of Toronto’s success as a rapidly emerging global city and discussions on housing affordability, municipal governance and transit oriented development, to name just a few.
+With Seasons 1-6 now complete, Season 7 officially launched on March 1, 2022 , featuring a series of interviews related to the housing affordability crisis in the Toronto region.

 Jeremy has a background in urban planning and has worked in real estate development, market research and planning for 20 years, in both the public and private sectors.
 He’s currently Director of Development Planning at Infrastructure Ontario.
 Jeremy has always been interested in the complex issues that shape our urban environment.
 He’s genuinely curious about other people’s professions and opinions, and takes after his late father, Albert, a journalist and PR consultant who often wrote about architecture, planning and real estate development.

 Episode 3: Local Ratepayer Response to Missing Middle Housing